OpenMS/dockerfiles/README.md

 # OpenMS Dockerfiles
 This repository holds Dockerfiles for creating docker images for several OpenMS configurations based on different base images.
-For now they are completely unoptimized and mainly intended for internal use during continuous integration.
+For now, they are completely unoptimized and mainly intended for internal use during continuous integration.
 For now, builds are triggered on DockerCloud whenever there is a push to contrib and whenever there is a push to our nightly branch (which is, as you could have guessed, at least once a night).
 Triggers and scheduled jobs are on our Jenkins.